Sildenafil (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how sildenafil works.
-Tell your doctor if you are using the following:
+Tell your doctor if you are using any of the following:

-- medicine for prostate problems or high blood pressure (alfuzosin, doxazosin, prazosin, silodosin, tamsulosin, terazosin)
+- Medicine for prostate problems or high blood pressure (including alfuzosin, doxazosin, prazosin, silodosin, tamsulosin, terazosin)

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, pulmonary veno-occlusive disease, diabetes, bleeding problems, leukemia, multiple myeloma, sickle cell anemia, a stomach ulcer, or eye problems.
 Tell your doctor if you have angina or chest pain during sex, heart disease, heart rhythm problems, high or low blood pressure, or a history of heart attack or stroke.
 Also tell your doctor if you smoke.